Kiyoshi Tamura: Fighting Network RINGS

-After his switch to MMA in Fighting Network RINGS, he submitted a striker in the form of Andre Mannaart, and was pitted against sambo and kickboxing expert Valentijn Overeem in his next shoot match.
+Tamura began his MMA career at Fighting Network RINGS in a series of shoot fights against his fellow RINGS Japan teammates in late 1996.
+After a scarf hold armlock submission win against Mitsuya Nagai, he faced Yoshihisa Yamamoto in the semi-finals of the 1996 Battle Dimensions Tournament.
+After taking a series of strikes from Yamamoto which left Tamura with a bloodied face, he then managed to control the fight for another submission win.
+A couple of months later, he submitted a striker in the form of Andre Mannaart, and was then pitted against sambo and kickboxing expert Valentijn Overeem.
 Outweighed by 25 lbs, Tamura managed to take Overeem down early in the fight and fought for a kimura, however Overeem submitted Tamura multiple times, the Japanese ultimately losing the match by kneebar.
 It forced the RING executives to make him lose the Openweight Championship to Tariel Bitsadze.
-He then had an acclaimed draw against teammate Tsuyoshi Kohsaka.

-In 1999, Tamura faced former Pancrase star Frank Shamrock, who had defeated Tamura's teammate Tsuyoshi Kohsaka years before and become his training partner in The Alliance.
+In 1999, Tamura faced former UWFi teammate Hiromitsu Kanehara and won the back and forth grappling affair via armbar.
+Tamura then faced former Pancrase star Frank Shamrock, who had defeated Tamura's teammate Tsuyoshi Kohsaka years before and become his training partner in The Alliance.
 Tamura controlled the match, taking down Shamrock and keeping dominant position over him, but he was forced to spend a rope escape when Shamrock caught him in an armbar in his first takedown.
 The Japanese retaliated by threatening him with a Kimura lock, another armbar and a pair of scarf hold armlocks which almost finished the fight, but the American miraculously escaped from all of them.
 After twelve minutes, however, Shamrock lost the point for an illegal closed-fisted punch, balancing their respective point scores and forcing him to switch to attack.
 Shamrock attempted a Kimura lock and an ankle hold, but Tamura defended them successfully and the time of the match ran out.
-It was declared a draw by points.
+It was declared a draw by points and is considered to be one of the biggest surprises in the sport.